On the Existence of the Adversarial Bayes Classifier (Extended Version): Conclusion

 \section{Conclusion}

 We initiated the study of fundamental questions regarding the existence of adversarial Bayes optimal classifiers.
 We provided sufficient conditions that ensure the existence of such classifiers when perturbing by an $\e$-ball.
 More importantly, our work highlights the need for new tools to understand Bayes optimality under adversarial perturbations, as one cannot simply rely on constructing pointwise optimal classifiers.
 Our paper also introduces several theorems which could be useful tools in further theoretical work.
-Here we highlight three notable results in the appendix.
-To start, Appendices~\ref{app:properties} and~\ref{app:sequence_original} study properties of adversarially perturbed sets.
-Next, Theorem~\ref{th:A^e_univ_meas} and Theorem~\ref{th:direct_sum_univ_meas} of Appendix~\ref{app:measurability} give some conditions under which adversarially perturbed sets are universally measurable.
-Lastly, Lemma~\ref{lemma:lambda_C_cont} of Appendix~\ref{app:non-strictly_convex} proves that a well-motivated concave function is continuous on a closed set.
-In general, demonstrating the continuity of continuity of concave functions on closed sets is non-trivial.
-Both the result and the technique may be useful in other contexts.

 Similar to the case of standard loss functions, the most interesting extension of our work is to formulate and study questions related to the consistency of surrogate loss functions for adversarial robustness.
 We hope that this line of study will lead to new practically useful surrogate losses for designing adversarially robust classifiers.